huzaifa589/final-year-project1/README.md

 # final-year-project1
-this is ,y practice file of readme
+this is my practice file of readme